 PREAMBLE

 The Hospital delivers exemplary and efficient care to its patients and provides an appropriate setting for education, training, and research in the health professions.
-Recognizing their unique role in the achievement of such hospital objectives, and believing that cooperative efforts will facilitate such achievement, the practitioners hereby organize themselves in conformity with the following Bylaws in order to define its role within the context of its responsibilities in the oversight of care, treatment, and services, subject to the ultimate authority and responsibilities of the GB of the University.
+Recognizing their unique role in the achievement of such hospital objectives, and believing that cooperative efforts will facilitate such achievement, the practitioners hereby organize themselves in conformity with the following Bylaws in order to define its role within the context of its responsibilities in the oversight of care, treatment, and services, subject to the ultimate authority and responsibilities of the GB or authorized designee of the University.

 NAME